sebastian-steiner/recipe-rs/README.md

 - I never really found myself using the filtering options on existing sites/apps, but I wish for recipe tipps based on the ingredients I have on hand.
 If I spend the time to manually enter all the provided ingredients and correct the amount of servings, I can more precicely filter based on these parameters.

 - Maybe you don't want your recipes out in the wild for everyone to see.
 Since *recipe-rs* is self-hosted, you and you alone are in charge of who gets to see, edit or create new recipes.

+## Webpage
+The first basic way to access all recipes and other data.
+The idea is that anybody can access all recipes, unless specified on the configuration level, while only logged in users can create new recipes to avoid spam.

+## Mobile app
+I would like a mobile app to access most functionality when offline, and do everything the web site can when online.
+This will probably be implemented as a native Android app, as that is what I need the most, but I am toying with the idea of trying out Progressive Web Apps, which would then also support iOS without me needing an iPhone.